MolecularCartography/Optimus/README.md

   * Coordinates for 3D models can be measured in a 3D model viewer, for example [MeshLab](http://meshlab.sourceforge.net/).
   * For 2D pictures, the 4th column corresponding to z coordinate should contain zeros only.
 2. Do the first 5 steps of the basic use-case.
-2. Select the `Create input file for 'ili` node and call its configuration dialog.
+2. Select the `Read file with coordinates of samples` node and call its configuration dialog.
-3. Type a path to the file with coorinates at the `File with coordinates of samples` parameter.
+3. Click `Browse...` and specify a path to a file with coorinates.
-4. Set a path to the result file with spatial maps at `Result file for 'ili`.
 4. Press `OK`.
 5. Select the `Filter features and save to file` node and complete the rest of the basic use-case steps starting from the 6th.